Cyclone1070/vertical-vivaldi/README.md

 Download the .css file and paste in your chosen folder.
 Go to tab settings and chose `vertical tab on the left` and `panel on the right`.

 # Optional Settings (the one I'm using)
+- Right click the right sidebar, select `Customise toolbar` and drag in your preferred buttons like extensions

 - Untick `Show address bar`

 - Untick `Enable Workspace`